San7o/hive-operator/README.md

 filesystem of a pod, by reading in `/host/proc/<PID>/root/<FILE>`, with one of the logged PIDs.

-To kill the operaton, you can run the script `kill-pod.sh`.
+To kill the operator, you can run the script `kill-pod.sh`.

 # Writeup